ccsc-midsouth/ccsc-midsouth.github.io/index.md

 ### Panels / Tutorials / Workshops

 We invite professionals to submit abstracts describing panels, tutorials, and workshops related to academic computing topics which they believe conference attendees will find timely.
-All topics will be considered; those that are accepted will be presented at the conference and their abstracts published in the conference proceedings.
+All topics will be considered; those that are accepted will be presented at the conference and their **one-page abstracts** published in the conference proceedings.

 ### Posters

 We invite professionals **and students** to submit abstracts describing posters related to academic computing topics which they believe conference attendees will find timely.
-All topics will be considered; those that are accepted will be presented at the conference and their abstracts published in the conference proceedings.
+All topics will be considered; those that are accepted will be presented at the conference and their **one-page abstracts** published in the conference proceedings.

 {% endif %}